-Inland flooding is the most deadly and serious threat hurricanes bring to inland areas of The Mid-Atlantic.
-In September 1999, inland flooding occurred with Hurricane Floyd and claimed numerous lives in The Mid-Atlantic.
+Inland flooding is the most deadly and serious threat hurricanes bring to inland areas of North Carolina.
+In September 1999, inland flooding occurred with Hurricane Floyd and claimed 35 lives in North Carolina.
 Hurricane Matthew in October 2016 generated record flooding across much of the coastal plain of North Carolina, claimed 28 lives, and left thousands homeless and entire towns under water.
 More recently, Hurricane Florence once again produced devastating inland flooding, and resulted in 11 flood-related deaths in North Carolina.
-Just a few weeks after Florence, Hurricane Michael impacted Central Virginia and the Lower Maryland Eastern shore with significant flash flooding as 3'' - 8'' of rain fell washing out numerous roads and bridges.
 Overall, most hurricane deaths over the past 30 years have been the result of flooding, many of which have occurred in automobiles as people attempt to drive through flooded areas where water covers the road.

 It is important to realize the amount of rain a tropical system produces is not related to the intensity of the wind.
 Weak hurricanes and even tropical storms have caused disastrous floods throughout history.
-For example in 2004, Tropical Depression Gaston moved over central Virginia dropping around a foot of rain across the Richmond Metro area, resulting in major flooding in downtown Richmond and along numerous rivers and creeks.
-The damage to homes and business was in the millions of dollars and 9 people lost their lives.
+For example in 2006, the remnants of Tropical Storm Alberto moved over central North Carolina dropping 4 to 8 inches of rain from Sanford to Raleigh, resulting in major flooding along numerous creeks.